Articles

 • Capital Gains Tax discounting.

-From an economic standpoint, housing affordability and first home owner participation (and the politicisation of these emotive issues), should in the main, be considered a distraction – albeit the subject of popular debate (usually near election times for the Federal government in Australia).
-There is no plausible evidence that these areas of the law cause the outcomes emotively attributed to them in the course of such debates: and, if they could be established as the root cause of ‘the problem’, would we want to see them removed from the law in any event?
+From an economic standpoint, housing affordability and first home owner participation should be considered a distraction.
+Whilst the subject of popular debate the politicisation of these emotive issues is unfortunate.
+(We note with interest how these matters become more ‘heated’ near Federal election times in Australia.)
+There is no evidence that these tax law applications cause the outcomes attributed to them in such debates.
+If they were proven to be a cause of those problems, should they be removed from the law in any event?

 Negative Gearing as an investment success contributor